 Brushing your teeth with a hard-bristled toothbrush can damage the tooth enamel.
 We suggest that you brush your teeth with a soft-bristled toothbrush.

-We invite you to contact Northpointe Dental at 740-454-6644 today to learn more about dental hygiene in Zanesville, Ohio, and to set up a visit with our doctor.
+We invite you to contact Northpointe Dental at 740-454-6644 today to learn more about dental hygiene in Zanesville, Ohio, and to set up a visit with our dentist.